Françoise Rapp

 Powerful Antibacterials and Antivirals

 Monoterpenols also have immunomodulatory effects.
-They help to stimulate the immune system, making it more effective at fighting off infections.
+They help stimulate the immune system, making it more effective at fighting infections.
 This is particularly important for people with weakened immune systems, such as those with HIV or cancer.
 By boosting the immune system, monoterpenols can help to prevent infections and reduce the severity of symptoms.

 Antifungals